bryanmytko/carl_winslow/README.md

 The following commands are available via the command line:

-`\q` command will exit the program and take the bot offline.
+`exit` command will exit the program and take the bot offline.

 ### Connecting